-In addition, EMD Serono answered the call of the American Society for Reproductive Medicine (ASRM) and funded the first-ever, nationwide Reproductive Endocrinology and Infertility (REI) Diversity Fellowship initiative.
-This "I'M IN REI Fellowship," now in its third year, focuses on providing robust mentoring for physicians of color specializing in reproductive endocrinology, which is helping to groom the next generation of leaders in REI to ensure a more equitable future for patients.
+In addition, EMD Serono answered the call of the American Society for Reproductive Medicine (ASRM) and funded the first-ever, nationwide Reproductive Endocrinology and Infertility (REI) health equity fellowship initiative.
+This "I'M IN REI Fellowship," now in its fourth year, focuses on providing robust mentoring for physicians specializing in reproductive endocrinology, which is helping to groom the next generation of leaders in REI.

-Last year, EMD Serono expanded its fellowship initiatives and launched its first-ever Oncodisparity Fellowship, focusing on HNC.
-That "I'M IN Oncodisparity Fellowship" made fellowship funding available to support institutions in their pursuit of grooming the next generation of leaders to combat oncodisparity and ensure a more equitable future for patients with HNC.
-This year EMD Serono is expanding its I'M IN Oncodisparity fellowships to include advanced bladder cancer (this RFP) and non-small cell lung cancer (a separate RFP).
+Two years ago, EMD Serono expanded its fellowship initiatives and launched its firstever Oncodisparity Fellowship, focusing on HNC.
+Last year, EMD Serono expanded its I'M IN Oncodisparity fellowships to include advanced bladder cancer (this RFP) and non-small cell lung cancer (a separate RFP).